Milnor-Hamm sphere fibrations and the equivalence problem: The Milnor-Hamm sphere fibration

 Finally, the fibrations (\ref{eq17}) and (\ref{eq5}) may be glued together along the fibration \eqref{eq18} to induce the locally trivial smooth fibration

 which is independent of the small enough $\e>0$. \end{proof}

 \begin{remark} One would like to have a more general existence result for a sphere fibration, namely without the radiality condition, like one can prove for isolated singularities \cite{Mi} and more generally for a point discriminant \cite[Theorem 2.1]{ACT}.
-In order to do that we need a blow-away vector field which is tangent to $\Sing G$.
-(Note that we do not ask that the vector field is tangent to the fibres of ${\Psi_G}$; this condition is investigated in the Equivalence section.)
+In order to do that, we need a blow-away vector field which is tangent to $\Sing G$, but one does not ask anymore that the vector field is tangent to the fibres of ${\Psi_G}$ (like we ought to do here, see \S\ref{s:equiv}).
 We conjecture that this can be done for any $\Sing G$: \end{remark}

 \begin{conjecture} Under the conditions of Theorem \ref{sf2} but without the radiality of the discriminant, there is a singular open book structure on the sphere $S^{m-1}_{\e}\m G^{-1}(\Disc G)$, independent of the small enough ${\e}$. \end{conjecture}